dayoawobeku/deepwhale-ai/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Accessibility Improvements for DeepWhale AI
+## Accessibility Improvements for UpLift

-This repository contains accessibility improvements made to DeepWhale AI's website as part of my application for the Frontend engineer position.
+This repository contains accessibility improvements made to UpLift's website as part of my application for the Frontend engineer position.

 ### Navigation: "Skip to Content" Option